Kayli/vkvideo-downloader/README.md

-# VKVideo Downloader
+# VK Video Downloader

-A Python-based tool for downloading videos from VK (VKontakte) social network.
+A Python tool for downloading videos from VK (VKontakte) social network.

-## Description

-VKVideo Downloader is a simple and efficient tool that allows you to download videos from VK (VKontakte) social network.
-It provides an easy way to save your favorite VK videos locally on your computer.

 ## Features

-- Download videos from VK using video URLs
+- Extract video links from VK pages
-- Support for different video quality options
+- Support for both public and private videos (when logged in)
-- Simple command-line interface
-- Easy to use and lightweight

-## Prerequisites

-- Python 3.6 or higher
-- Poetry (dependency management)
-- Internet connection
-- VK account (for accessing private videos)
+- Headless mode for automated scraping

 ## Installation

+### From Source

 1. Clone the repository:
 ```bash